tier4/CalibrationTools/sensor/docs/tutorials/tag_based_sfm_calibrator.md

 ## Launching the tool

-In this tutorial, we will use the RDV of Tier IV (R&D Vehicle).
+In this tutorial, we use the RDV of Tier IV (R&D Vehicle).
 First, run the sensor calibration manager:

 ```text